-Eating Disorders and Oriental Medicine
+Eating Disorders and Chinese Medicine

-"Practitioners of Oriental Medicine believe that everything about the way we live — and the way we have lived since childhood — has an influence on our health.
+"Practitioners of Chinese Medicine believe that everything about the way we live — and the way we have lived since childhood — has an influence on our health.
 "We don't just look at the symptoms, we look at the whole person, including her way of conducting herself in the world and her relationships with the other people," she says.

 Diane laughs when you ask her if treating eating disorders requires a different approach.
 "Women with eating disorders present with the full spectrum of physical and emotional symptoms that you'd find in the community at large," she says.
 "The only difference is that it takes them less time to develop a longer list of problems!"